Captain Beefheart: Bongo Fury and Bat Chain Puller

 The friendship between Zappa and Van Vliet was sometimes expressed in the form of rivalry as musicians drifted back and forth between their groups.
 Van Vliet embarked on the 1975 Bongo Fury tour with Zappa and the Mothers, mainly because conflicting contractual obligations made him unable to tour or record independently.
 Their relationship grew acrimonious on the tour to the point that they refused to talk to one another.
 Zappa became irritated by Van Vliet, who drew constantly, including while on stage, filling one of his large sketch books with rapidly executed portraits and warped caricatures of Zappa.
-Musically, Van Vliet's primitive style contrasted sharply with Zappa's compositional discipline and abundant technique.
+Musically, Van Vliet's intuitive style contrasted sharply with Zappa's compositional discipline and abundant technique.
 Mothers of Invention drummer Jimmy Carl Black described the situation as "two geniuses" on "ego trips".
 Estranged for years afterwards, they reconnected at the end of Zappa's life, after his diagnosis of terminal prostate cancer.

 Their collaborative work appears on the Zappa rarity collections The Lost Episodes (1996) and Mystery Disc (1996).
 Particularly notable is their song "Muffin Man", included on Bongo Fury and Zappa's compilation album Strictly Commercial (1995).
 Zappa finished concerts with the song for many years afterwards.
 Beefheart also provided vocals for "Willie the Pimp" on Zappa's otherwise instrumental album Hot Rats (1969).
 Van Vliet played the harmonica on two songs on Zappa albums: "San Ber'dino" on One Size Fits All (1975) and "Find Her Finer" on Zoot Allures (1976).
 He is also the vocalist on "The Torture Never Stops (Original Version)" on Zappa's You Can't Do That on Stage Anymore, Vol. 4.

 In early 1976, Zappa offered his studio and finances to produce the Vliet album Bat Chain Puller.
 The band was John French (drums), John Thomas (keyboards) and guitarists Moris Tepper and Denny Walley.
 Much of the work on this album was finished and some demos had been circulated when, in May 1976, the long association between Zappa and his manager/business partner Herb Cohen ceased.
 This resulted in Zappa's finances and works becoming part of protracted legal negotiations.
 The Bat Chain Puller project went "on ice" and did not see an official release until 2012.

 In 1977, Beefheart appeared on the Tubes' album Now, playing saxophone on the song "Cathy's Clone".
 The album also featured a cover of the Clear Spot song "My Head Is My Only House Unless It Rains".
 In 1978 he appeared on Jack Nitzsche's soundtrack to the film Blue Collar.